rcarrata/devsecops-demo/README.md

 1. [Dependency report](docs/Steps.md#dependency-report) from the source code is generated and uploaded to the report server repository.
 2. [Unit tests](docs/Steps.md#unit-tests) are executed and in parallel the code is [analyzed by Sonarqube](docs/Steps.md#code-analysis-sonarqube) for anti-patterns.
 3. Application is packaged as a JAR and [released to Sonatype Nexus](docs/Steps.md#release-app) snapshot repository
-4. A [container image is built](docs/Steps.md#build-image) in DEV environment using S2I, and pushed to OpenShift internal registry, and tagged with spring-petclinic:[branch]-[commit-sha] and spring-petclinic:latest
+4. A [container image is built](docs/Steps.md#build-image) in DEV environment using S2I and pushed to local instance of Red Hat Quay tagged with spring-petclinic:[branch]-[commit-sha] and spring-petclinic:latest

 ## 2. DevSecOps steps using Advanced Cluster Security for Kubernetes